uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 Task 3
 ```

-However we will soon learn better ways to perform array iteration.
+However, we will soon learn better ways to perform array iteration.

 ### The `break` and `continue` Statements